leenajaaskelainen/leenajaaskelainen.github.io/index.md

 ## Making Art In My Dreams

 The animated VR-documentary Making Art In My Dreams was exhibited for the audience in [Chappe, Art House By The Sea, at Tammisaari 24.5–15.9.2024](https://chappe.fi).
-The installation was a great succes; 28 000 people visited during the summer!
+The installation was a great succes; 28 000 people visited it during the summer!

 What do artists dream about?
 Repressed androids, panthers in trees, walking mushrooms - their work.
 For some people, dreams are a shortcut to creativity.
 Follow a theremin player, a poet and a visual artist on a wild ride in creative subconscious!